tinymce/tinymce-docs/enterprise/check-links-and-embed-media/mediaembed-server-integration.md

 * Must be a separate API rather than just metadata embedded in the content
 * Error messages aren’t defined as part of the spec

-### Ephox Media Embed endpoint
+### Ephox Enhanced Media Embed endpoint
-The other option for developing a custom API endpoint is to return JSON in the [Ephox Media Embed format]({{ site.baseurl }}/enterprise/check-links-and-embed-media/mediaembed-server-integration/#ephoxmediaembedspec).
+The other option for developing a custom API endpoint is to return JSON in the [Ephox Enhanced Media Embed format]({{ site.baseurl }}/enterprise/check-links-and-embed-media/mediaembed-server-integration/#ephoxenhancedmediaembedformat).

 #### Pros